CS 22: Design

 The CS 22 is a small recreational sailboat, built predominantly of fibreglass, with wood trim.
 It has a fractional sloop rig, a transom-hung rudder and a retractable centreboard with a stub keel.
 It displaces 2200 lb and carries 1100 lb of ballast.

 The boat has a draft of 5.00 ft with the centreboard down and 2.00 ft with the centreboard up.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin, a drop-down dinette table berth and a quarter berth on the starboard side, aft.
 The galley is located on the starboard side just forward of the companionway ladder.
 The galley is equipped with a two-burner stove and a sink.
-The is a small hanging lock forward of the galley.
+There is a small hanging lock forward of the galley.
 The head under the bow "V"- berth and is a portable type.

 The boat has a hull speed of 5.61 kn.